 For reasons that this review hopefully makes clear, the Nikon Z 14-30mm f/4 S lens is one of the more controversial Z lenses to date.
 At its best, it’s excellent – somehow cramming a filter thread, a class-leading zoom range, and top-of-the-line performance into a seriously portable package.
 It lives up to the promise of what a mirrorless lens can be.

 At its worst, you’ll see insane distortion – nearly fisheye level – plus heavy vignetting.
-And, most troubling of all, it comes with an apparently high potential for decentering and sample variation issues.
+And, more troubling, it appears to have more potential for sample variation than the other Nikon Z lenses so far.